NazemMahmud/symfony-scraping/README.md

 - Create & Get API for turnover
 - Add pagination and filtering
 - Front end

+# Additional:
+- Add index for column registration code
+- Use exception handler and Logger for error handling
+- Store the logs in log file (each day new log file will generate) inside the project directory instead of var/log/dev.log

 # NOTE:
 - remove scripts/test directory after done everything